Petit St. Vincent Resort

 Strengthening the brand of a luxurious island resort — all 113 acres of it

-Petit St. Vincent, also called PSV, is a private island resort south of St. Vincent in the Grenadines and belongs to a group of islands sprinkled across what may be the most beautiful stretch of water in the Caribbean.
-Designlounge began working with the original resort owners more than a decade ago to design all brand materials in print and on the web.
-When the resort changed hands the new owners continued to work with us on all aspects of the visual brand, beginning with minor modifications to the logo identity and brand language.
+Petit St. Vincent, also called PSV, is a luxurious island resort south of St. Vincent in the Grenadines.
+This private hideaway belongs to a group of islands that are sprinkled across what may be the most beautiful stretch of water in the Caribbean.
+Designlounge began working with the original resort owners more than a decade ago when we designed all brand materials in print and on the web.
+When the resort changed hands the new owners continued to work with us on all aspects of the visual brand, beginning with minor modifications to the logo identity and the brand language.

 In order to maintain and strengthen the brand equity that had been established over many years, the redesign of materials such as brochures and newsletters were carefully calibrated to reflect the upgrades of the resort.

 An aerial view of the island which is the entire resort.
 Its highest peak is called “Marni Hill” which inspired the logo design.

 The all hand-drawn and then digitized island map, printed on nice paper, guides guests on excursions — island treasures await